 Body: a free six to 12-week research-based biology modeling

-of misconceptions, and video clips of classroom instruction.
-NSES content
+assessments, lists of misconceptions, and video clips of classroom instruction.

-standards addressed include cells, organs and systems; nutrition and energy
+NSES content standards addressed include cells, organs and systems; nutrition

-flow through ecosystems, and interactions between organisms and environments.
+and energy flow through ecosystems, and interactions between organisms and

 Authors: Mary Anne Rea-Ramirez, Maria Cecilia Nunez-Oviedo,